LUKE WEBER

 Luke places 3rd in the National Musical Theatre Competition

-Luke recently competed in the National Association of Teachers of Singing (NATS) National Musical Theatre Competition on January 5th, 2026.
+Luke competed in the National Association of Teachers of Singing (NATS) National Musical Theatre Competition on January 5th, 2026.

 After being named one of 24 semifinalists, Luke auditioned for a spot in the finals.
 The judges for the semifinals were Ben Cohn, Cara L. Reichel, Jason Styres, and Danny Sharon.